jfrygeo/Read-Headers-CSV-python/README.md

 This script works with Python 3.X.

 ####Running the Script
-1. Open your favorite IDE or Notepad and provide the path to your CSV in the <i> filepath </i> variable.
+1. Open your favorite IDE or Notepad and provide the path to your CSV in the <i> filename </i> variable.
 2. Save the file
 3. Run the <i>Read-Headers-CSV-python.py</i> script by doing one of the following:
   + Run in the IDE.